WalletWasabi/WasabiDoc/docs/coinmonks.md

 This is all enabled by the brilliant Hardware Wallet Interface of the Bitcoin Core project.

 The recent release also introduced multi wallet support, meaning that multiple Wasabi wallets can be loaded within one instance of the software.
-This make sit fast and easy to load different wallets and send in between them.
+This makes it fast and easy to load different wallets and send in between them.
 Part of this is also the amazing feature of [coinjoining directly into another wallet](https://docs.wasabiwallet.io/using-wasabi/Daemon.html), like your hardware wallet.

 ## What's coming up next

 This project is far from finished, and there are multiple open source developers continuously working to improve it further.
-The near term roadmap includes integration of PayJoin, a stegnographic CoinJoin technique between one sender and one receiver.
+The near term roadmap includes the integration of PayJoin, a steganographic CoinJoin technique between one sender and one receiver.
-Wasabi is already pretty intuitive to use, once you get the hang of it, but the team is working on a complete re-design of the user experience to make it ever more beautiful.
+Wasabi is already pretty intuitive to use, once you get the hang of it, but the team is working on a complete re-design of the user experience to make it even more beautiful.
 For the long term, there is ongoing research into WabiSabi, a novel CoinJoin technique which aims to enable sending arbitrary values to third party addresses directly in the CoinJoin.
-If the team succeeds to research and implement this, it would be a massive improvement to current CoinJoin techniques.
+If the team succeeds to research and implement this, it would be a massive improvement to the current CoinJoin techniques.

 ## To sum up